oslabs-beta/OverCrank/README.md

 $ npm run build
 ```

 Inside your browser navagate to `chrome://extensions/` and select `Load unpacked`.
 Using the file browser select the `extension` folder located within this directory at `qwik-dev-tool/src/extension`.
-If successful, Qwik Dev Tool will appear as an installed extension.
+If successful, OverCrank will appear as an installed extension.

 ## Usage

-Qwik Dev Tool targets Qwik development websites built in development mode using the standard `npm run dev` build flow.
+OverCrank targets Qwik development websites built in development mode using the standard `npm run dev` build flow.
 Instructions for getting a Qwik page up and running to test can be found at the [Getting Started Qwikly page](https://qwik.builder.io/docs/getting-started/)

 ### Access

-The Qwik Dev Tool can be found inside the developer console any Chromium browser.
+The OverCrank Tool can be found inside the developer console any Chromium browser.
 To open the developer console, open the menu in the upper-right-hand corner of the browser window and select More Tools > Developer Tools.
 An alternative approach is to use Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux).
-Inside the developer console, select the Qwik Dev Tool to view the interface.
+Inside the developer console, select the OverCrank to view the interface.

 ### Inspection

-Upon loading of a Qwik developement website, Qwik Dev Tool parses the HTML to identify Qwik components and indicates when data has been fetched according to Chrome fetch data.
+Upon loading of a Qwik developement website, OverCrank parses the HTML to identify Qwik components and indicates when data has been fetched according to Chrome fetch data.
 When any item within the hierarchical representation of the tree view of the current page is selected the panel on the right will display any Qwik relevant data.
 Once the component is loaded, the panel will display the deserialized information as well as other relevant details.

 ## Contribute